 The Texas Department of Information Resources is the state agency charged with protecting the state’s data and critical technology infrastructure, managing a multi-million-dollar cooperative contracts program, and providing strategic technology leadership, solutions, and innovation to all levels of Texas government.
 DIR is a fast-paced and collaborative environment with highly motivated and engaged employees dedicated to achieving the best value for the state.

 Performs advanced (senior-level) strategic statewide contract administration and vendor management work for internal and external customers.
-Work involves overseeing the administration of statewide strategic information technology contracts by defining contract and vendor management principles, establishing contractual requirements, negotiating, and monitoring vendors and contracts.
-Works under the limited supervision of the Deputy Chief Procurement Officer, with considerable latitude for the use of initiative and independent judgment.
+Work involves overseeing the administration of statewide strategic information technology contracts by defining contract and vendor management principles, establishing contractual requirements, and negotiating, and monitoring vendors and contracts.
+Works under the limited supervision of the STS Contracts Director with considerable latitude for the use of initiative and independent judgment.

 WHAT WE DO